yext/search-ui-react/docs/search-ui-react.mapboxmapprops.md

 </td><td>

-_(Optional)_ The options to apply to the map markers based whether it is selected.
+_(Optional)_ The options to apply to the map markers based on whether it is selected.
 By default, the standard Mapbox pin is used.
 This prop should not be used with [PinComponent](./search-ui-react.mapboxmapprops.pincomponent.md) or with [renderPin](./search-ui-react.mapboxmapprops.renderpin.md)<!-- -->.
 If either are provided, markerOptionsOverride will be ignored.

 </td></tr>